Corporate Tax UAE

 Three major developments make voluntary disclosure an urgent priority for UAE businesses this year:

-The UAE Cabinet has approved a completely restructured penalty framework that takes effect on 14 April 2026.
+The UAE Cabinet approved a completely restructured penalty framework that took effect on 14 April 2026.
 Under the new regime, penalties for errors discovered by the FTA during an audit are set at 15% of the unpaid tax amount.
-However, if the taxpayer files a voluntary disclosure before the FTA identifies the error, the penalty drops to just 1% per month from the original due date , a fraction of what you would pay if caught.
+However, if the taxpayer files a voluntary disclosure before the FTA identifies the error, the penalty is just 1% per month from the original due date.

 For example, if your business has an AED 100,000 corporate tax understatement and you file a voluntary disclosure six months after the due date, your penalty would be: